 How to Get to Hvar From Split

-Unless you’re visiting Hvar on an island-hopping tour, you’ll have to take the ferry from Split to get there.
+If you don’t want to join a tour, you’ll have to take the ferry from Split to get to Hvar.
 It’s possible to visit either Stari Grad or Hvar Town on the ferry from Split, but to make the most of your one day in Hvar I highly recommend going to Hvar Town!
 This is the hub of the island, and it’s where you’ll find all the hippest beach hangouts.

 Three different ferry companies operate on the Split to Hvar route: Kapetan Luka, Jadrolinija and Krilo Shipping.
 I recommend going with either Kepetan Luke or Jadrolinija as they have the most ferry services.
 This means you can be a bit more flexible with your arrival and departure times.